jmartindelasierra/traderlab/README.md

     timings()
 ```

-The output retrieves information about the total time covered by the
+The output shows information about the total time covered by the dataset
-dataset and the time per scope.
-In the example, the total duration of
+and the time per scope.
+In the example, the total duration of the
-the dataset is about 6 years and 3 months.
+dataset is about 6 years and 3 months.
 The in-sample period has a
 duration of 5 years and represents almost an 80% of the data.
 The
 out-of-sample period has a duration of 1 year and 3 months, and
 represents a 20% of the data: